YongchengYAO/CartiMorph/README.md

    1. Warp manual segmentation labels of training images to the template image space with our script ([`predicting_getTempSeg.sh`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph-vxm/predicting_getTempSeg.sh))
    2. Construct template segmentation with our script ([`constructTempSeg.m`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph/constructTempSeg.m))

+**Related Data:**

+We have constructed a knee template image (“**CLARI-Knee-103R**”) learned from MR scans of subjects without radiographic OA.
+We also constructed the respective 5-class tissue segmentation and a 20-region cartilage atlas for the template image.

+For more information on the template and atlas, please go to the [Template & Atlas page](https://github.com/YongchengYAO/CartiMorph/blob/main/Documents/TemplateAtlas.md).

 ### 3.3 Cartilage & Bone Segmentation